Air France–KLM Flying Blue Award Sweet Spots Air France–KLM Flying Blue Award Sweet Spots

 Economy flights from the U.S. to Bogota are a good use of Flying Blue miles.

 If you want to travel around South America, starting in Colombia works well.
 You can make your way down the continent using other miles.
 If you do a quick scan, there is a lot of award availability.
 Singapore KrisFlyer is a decent option for Avianca and Copa flights.
 People don't realize how large of a continent South America is.
-In fact, it's further to fly from Bogota to Buenos Aires than it is from New York to Bogota.
+In fact, Bogota is closer to New York City than it is to Buenos Aires.

 Unfortunately, business class to northern South America isn't a great deal at 55,000 Flying Blue miles one-way from most U.S. airports.